 Our shareholder base is comprised of a large number of retail (or non-institutional) investors, which creates more volatility since shares change hands frequently.
 In accordance with our governing documents and applicable laws, there are a number of initiatives that require the approval of shareholders at an annual or extraordinary general meeting of shareholders.
 To hold a valid meeting, a quorum comprised of one or more Members (as defined in our Amended and Restated Constitution) whose name is entered in our register of members as a registered holder of our ordinary shares, present in person or by proxy (whether or not such Member actually exercises his voting rights in whole, in part or at all), holding not less than a majority of our issued and outstanding ordinary shares entitled to vote at a meeting of shareholders, is required.
 A record date is established to determine which shareholders are eligible to vote at the meeting, which record date must not be more than 60 days prior to the date of the meeting.
 Since our shares change hands frequently, there can be a significant turnover of shareholders between the record date and the meeting date which makes it harder to get shareholders to vote.
 While we make every effort to engage retail investors, such efforts can be expensive and the frequent turnover creates logistical issues for obtaining shareholder approval.
-Further, retail investors tend to be less likely to vote in comparison to institutional investors.
-Failure to secure sufficient votes may impede our ability to move forward with initiatives that are intended to grow the business and create shareholder value or prevent us from engaging in such initiatives at all.
-For example, we asked our shareholders to approve the disapplication of statutory pre-emption rights over the increased authorized share capital that was approved by our shareholders at our annual general meeting of shareholders in May 2023 (the 2023 Annual Meeting).
-However, we did not receive the affirmative vote of at least 75% of the votes cast as required under Irish law for the passing of such resolutions at the 2023 Annual Meeting or at subsequent extraordinary general meetings of shareholders held in August 2023 and January 2024.
-While we are once again seeking approval of our shareholders to disapply the statutory pre-emption rights generally at an extraordinary general meeting of the shareholders, there is no guarantee that such approval will be forthcoming.
-As a result, our ability to raise additional capital to finance our business through the issue of new shares for cash is severely limited.
-Additionally, where we find it necessary to delay or adjourn meetings or to seek approval again, it will be time consuming and we will incur additional costs.
+Further, retail investors that are intended to grow the business and create shareholder value or prevent us from engaging in such initiatives at all.
+If we find it necessary to delay or adjourn meetings or to seek approval again, it will be time consuming and we will incur additional costs.